2 Israeli Embassy staff shot and killed outside Jewish Museum in D.C.

 "I spoke to the president of the United States multiple times tonight," Bondi said.
 "On behalf of the president, his prayers are with all of us, all of the Jewish community, all of us in Washington, D.C."

-Mr. Trump later wrote on Truth Social that, "These horrible D.C. killings, based obviously on antisemitism, must end, NOW!
+Mr. Trump later wrote on Truth Social: "These horrible D.C. killings, based obviously on antisemitism, must end, NOW!
 Hatred and Radicalism have no place in the USA.
 Condolences to the families of the victims.
 So sad that such things as this can happen!
 God Bless You ALL!"

+Israeli Prime Minister Benjamin Netanyahu said in a statement that he's "shocked" by the "horrific, antisemitic" shooting.

+He said he instructed Israeli missions around the world to beef up security.

 D.C.
 Mayor Muriel Bowser said D.C.
 Police and the FBI will be investigating.

-"We will not tolerate antisemitism," Bowser said, later adding that "the FBI's role of course as always when there is any possibility of a terrorist act, or acts motivated by hate or other bias, the FBI will be conducting those investigations."
+"We will not tolerate antisemitism," Bowser said.
+She said "the FBI's role, of course, as always when there is any possibility of a terrorist act, or acts motivated by hate or other bias, the FBI will be conducting those investigations."

 "There is no ongoing threat to public safety," the FBI Washington Field Office wrote on X.